frovedis/frovedis/doc/manual/python/linalg/scalapack.md

 __Return Value__
 1. **If 'a' and 'b' are python inputs such as numpy matrices**:
      - It returns a tuple **(lqr, x, stat)** where,
-       - **lqr**: It is a numpy matrix having float (float32) type values and containing the QR or LQ factor of input matrix 'a'.
+       - **lqr**: It is a numpy matrix having float (float32) type values (by default) and containing the QR or LQ factor of input matrix 'a'.
+In case 'overwrite_a' is enabled, then dtype for the matrix will depend on input 'a' dtype.
-       - **x**: It is also a numpy matrix having float (float32) type values and containing the solution matrix.
+       - **x**: It is also a numpy matrix having float (float32) (by default) type values and containing the solution matrix.
+In case 'overwrite_b' is enabled then dtype for the matrix will depend on input 'b' dtype.
        - **stat**: It returns an integer containing status (info) of native scalapack dgetrs.
 2. **If 'a' and 'b' are instances of FrovedisBlockcyclicMatrix:**
      - It returns a tuple **(lqr, x, stat)** where,